Verreaux's eagle-owl: Behavior

-Verreaux's eagle-owls are nocturnal birds and roost by day in trees, with large, shaded horizontal branches of tall, old trees being preferred.
-In Kenya, the most often-used perch trees were Croton megalocarpus and invasive Eucalyptus.
-Elsewhere, Acacia trees may be used habitually.
-Despite normally choosing dense foliage to rest in, sometimes they may sit wherever their hunting path ends from the prior night, including relatively exposed perches.
+Verreaux's eagle-owls are nocturnal birds and roost by day in trees, with a preference for large, shaded horizontal branches of tall, old trees.
+In Kenya, they are most likely to perch in Croton megalocarpus and invasive Eucalyptus; elsewhere, Acacia trees may be used habitually.
+Despite normally choosing dense foliage to rest in, they sometimes settle wherever their hunting path ends from the prior night, including relatively exposed perches.
 They reportedly sleep rather lightly and will awaken very quickly to defend themselves from attack in daylight hours.
 Family groups consisting of breeding pairs and their offspring frequently roost together and may engage in allopreening during this time.
-Reportedly some family groups include eagle-owls that had hatched up to three years prior, which if accurate is exceptional for any type of owl species.
-During extremely hot days, this species may flutter its throat for cooling purposes and has been known to bathe in rain and shallow water during extreme heat in the middle of the afternoon but usually drinks when possible during nighttime.
-Each breeding pair of Verreaux's eagle-owl defends a territory and these may be extremely large, ranging in size up to 7000 ha.
+Reportedly some family groups include young eagle-owls that have hatched up to three years prior, which if accurate is exceptional for any type of owl species.
+During extremely hot days, the Verreaux's eagle-owl may flutter its throat for cooling purposes and has been known to bathe in rain and shallow water during extreme heat in the mid-afternoon, but it usually drinks when possible during the nighttime.
+Each breeding pair of Verreaux's eagle-owl defends a territory, and this may be extremely large, ranging in area up to 7000 ha.